CIA activities in Iraq: 1962: Planning for regime change

 A CIA cable reveals that the Ba'ath Party "first approached Arif about a coup in April 1962."

 In mid-1962, alarmed by Qasim's threats to invade Kuwait and his government's expropriation of 99.5% of the British- and American-owned Iraq Petroleum Company's (IPC) concessionary holdings, President John F. Kennedy ordered the CIA to make preparations for a military coup that would remove him from power.
 Archie Roosevelt, Jr. was tasked with leading the operation.
 A high-ranking CIA officer stationed in Iran at the time told Gibson that "while the CIA was interested in the Ba'ath Party, the military was in fact its primary focus."
 Around the same time, the CIA penetrated a top-secret Iraqi-Soviet surface-to-air missile project, which yielded intelligence on the Soviet Union's ballistic missile program.

-Also in 1962, Mahdawi and some of his family members were stricken with a serious case of what Mahdawi dubbed "influenza."
-It is unknown whether this ailment was related to the CIA's plan to poison Mahdawi in April 1962; Nathan J. Citino observes that "the timing of the illness does not correspond exactly to that of the 'incapacitating' operation as described in the cited testimony."
+Also in 1962, al-Mahdawi and some of his family members were stricken with a serious case of what al-Mahdawi dubbed "influenza."
+It is unknown whether this ailment was related to the CIA's plan to poison al-Mahdawi in April 1962; Nathan J. Citino observes that "the timing of the illness does not correspond exactly to that of the 'incapacitating' operation as described in the cited testimony."